a-recknagel/Flask-Shortcut/README.rst

 basic integration in a sufficiently complex ecosystem, clients that can not freely chose how their requests are formed gain a lot from being able to receive predictable responses.
-By skipping over the details of how the microservice is implemented, which bugs and minute changes it has over time, testing basic API compatibility gets a lot more manageable.
+By skipping over the details of how the microservice is implemented, which bugs and minor changes it experiences over time, testing basic API compatibility gets a lot more manageable.

 Usage
 -----

-You can either add shortcuts individually to your route functions with a decorator, or in a single swoop once all routes have all been defined.
+You can add shortcuts to your route functions either individually with decorators, or in a single swoop once all routes have been defined.
 Both ways are functionally equivalent.

 **With decorators:**

 .. code-block:: python

+    from flask import Flask
+    from flask_shortcut import Shortcut

     app = Flask(__name__)
     short = Shortcut(app)